Queen-s-Game-Development-Club/First-Workshop/README.md

 android.release.arm64 = "res://bin/libgdexample.android.template_release.arm64.so"
 ```

-each time you would like to rebuild the code in the GDExtensinn, run,
+each time you would like to rebuild the code in the GDExtension, run,

 ```
 scons platform=Windows